NAGOYA ELECTRIC WORKS CO., LTD.

 [Principle 4.9 Independence Standards and Qualification for Independent Directors]

-The company has adopted the independence standards set forth by the Nagoya Stock Exchange in selecting independent outside directors.
-In making the selection, the Company has made a judgment based on the premise that sufficient independence can be secured to enable the outside executives to perform their duties as outside directors independent of the Company's management, based on their career and relationship with the Company.
+NEW has adopted the independence standards set forth by the Tokyo Stock Exchange and the Nagoya Stock Exchange in selecting Independent Outside Directors.
+In making the selection, NEW has made a judgment based on the premise that sufficient independence can be secured to enable the Outside Directors to perform their duties as Outside Directors independent of NEW's management, based on their career and relationship with NEW.

 [Supplementary Principle 4.11.2]

-The full-time Director who is Audit and Supervisory Committee member does not hold concurrent post as executive at other companies and is able to concentrate on his duty as a corporate auditor at all times.
+The full-time Director who is Audit and Supervisory Committee Member does not hold concurrent post as executive at other companies and is able to concentrate on his duty as an Audit and Supervisory Committee Member at all times.

 [Supplementary Principle 4.11.3]

-The Company conducted questionnaires on the evaluation of the effectiveness of the Board of Directors for all directors, and the results were analyzed and evaluated to be generally appropriate.
-In pursuing the improvement of the effectiveness of the Board of Directors as a whole, the Company has realized the early distribution of Board of Directors meetings materials.
-The Company will continue to conduct periodic evaluations of the effectiveness of the Board of Directors in order to further enhance its effectiveness and to make continuous improvements.
+NEW conducted questionnaires on the evaluation of the effectiveness of the Board of Directors for all Directors, and the results were analyzed and evaluated to be generally appropriate.
+In pursuing the improvement of the effectiveness of the Board of Directors as a whole, NEW has realized the early distribution of Board of Directors Meetings materials.
+NEW will continue to conduct periodic evaluations of the effectiveness of the Board of Directors in order to further enhance its effectiveness and to make continuous improvements.

 [Supplementary Principle 4.14.2]

-The Company provides trainings for directors, with particular emphasis on compliance as opportunities to acquire necessary knowledge and to understand their roles and responsibilities.
+NEW provides trainings for Directors, with particular emphasis on compliance as opportunities to acquire necessary knowledge and to understand their roles and responsibilities.

-For the purpose of deepening the understanding of outside directors regarding the Company Group's management philosophy, management policies, business activities, organization, etc., the Company provides them with information on these matters at the time of inauguration and continuously thereafter.
-In addition, the Company provides opportunities, mediates, and supports expenses necessary for directors and corporate auditors, including outside directors, to acquire knowledge of business, finance, organization, and other matters necessary to fulfill their roles and responsibilities.
+For the purpose of deepening the understanding of outside directors regarding NEW Group's management philosophy, management policies, business activities, organization, etc., NEW provides them with information on these matters at the time of inauguration and continuously thereafter.
+In addition, NEW provides opportunities, mediates, and supports expenses necessary for directors and corporate auditors, including Outside Directors, to acquire knowledge of business, finance, organization, and other matters necessary to fulfill their roles and responsibilities.

 [Principle 5.1 Policy on Constructive Dialogue with Shareholders]